January 24, 2021

 Access to care is another category gaining higher weighting in Star Ratings.
 Moving services out into the community where seniors live and offering one-stop integrated shops for primary and specialty care, diagnostics, and medication refills and other daily needs provides a better experience and reduces fatigue for both the consumer and caregivers who may be juggling care for multiple loved ones.
 Time spent away from work, spoiled holidays, nonstop phone calls and follow-up task lists lead to caregiver burnout that can be eased through convenient easy to navigate services positioned in local communities provided by respectful compassionate team members.

 An unrelenting focus on consumer needs not only does right by consumers and caregivers, it is also smart business.
 Its ripple effect will be felt through positive outcomes and higher enrollment – trends already taking hold in Medicare Advantage, where nearly 27 million seniors and Americans with disabilities will receive coverage this year.
 Fortunately, new innovative approaches and devices are hitting the market on an almost daily basis.
-As healthcare leaders, we can drive their adoption and the integrated teams to provide the ultimate senior consumer experience.
+As health care leaders, we can drive their adoption and the integrated teams to provide the ultimate senior consumer experience.
 Our collective efforts, at least in part, can help ease the pain of the losses seniors have experienced during this tragic time and give them back the best possible golden years they were hoping to experience.

 Rose Maljanian is Chairman & CEO of HealthCAWS and Chairman Emeritus of Population Health Alliance, a BMA Ally organization.